Cyclones Gulab and Shaheen: Shaheen

-At 21:00 UTC (03:00 IST, October 1) on that day, the IMD reported that the system had further strengthened to a Cyclonic Storm, with the agency giving it the name Shaheen.
+On 1 October at 21:00 UTC (03:00 IST), the IMD reported that the system had further strengthened to a Cyclonic Storm, with the agency giving it the name Shaheen.
 The storm's spiral bands were seen wrapping along its obscured low-level circulation center (LLCC), while its Dvorak rating stood at T2.5 at that time.
 At 15:00 UTC (20:30 IST), the IMD further upgraded it to a severe cyclonic storm, as the clouds had become well-organized moving with a defined curved pattern.
 At 03:00 UTC (08:30 IST) the next day, the JTWC upgraded it to a Category 1 equivalent tropical cyclone, as it developed an eye; however, the system struggled to develop further, due to inadequate convection.
 By 06:00 UTC (11:30 IST), the cyclone developed a defined, but ragged eye.
 At 09:00 UTC (14:30 IST), the JTWC downgraded the cyclone to a tropical storm, but six hours later, the JTWC re-upgraded the system to a Category 1 tropical cyclone.
-Between 19:00 UTC and 20:00 UTC (00:30 IST and 01:30 IST) on October 3, Shaheen made landfall over the northern Oman coast, making it possibly the only cyclone to make landfall there since 1890.
+Between 19:00 UTC and 20:00 UTC (00:30 IST and 01:30 IST) on 3 October, Shaheen made landfall over the northern Oman coast, making it possibly the only cyclone to make landfall there since 1890.
 At 21:00 UTC (02:30 IST), the JTWC issued its final warning for the storm, as it made landfall.
 After making landfall, Shaheen underwent rapid weakening, due to the dry landmass of the Arabian Desert.
 At 00:00 UTC (05:30 IST), Shaheen weakened to a cyclonic storm and three hours later it further weakened into a deep depression.
 Satellite imagery showed that the cloud mass had become disorganized.
-Shaheen rapidly weakened after landfall as it moved further inland, weakening into a depression on October 4, before degenerating into a well-marked low later that day.
+Shaheen rapidly weakened after landfall as it moved further inland, weakening into a depression on 4 October before degenerating into a well-marked low later that day.